zenos01/ASRS-Specter/README.md

-# Open-Source Fiber Optic FPV System
+# Fiber Optic FPV System

 A **DIY Fiber Optic-enabled FPV video and control system** designed for affordable, high-performance drone operation.
 This system uses off-the-shelf components to deliver interference-free communication and advanced features at a cost of around **$300**.